-Our paper discussing the issue of STDP balance in spatially extended dendrites should be published in 2017 in a Special Topic issue of Frontier Comp Neuroscience.
+Our paper discussing the issue of STDP balance in spatially extended dendrites will be published in 2016 in a Special Topic issue of Frontier Comp Neuroscience.
+We are also rewriting our symmetry breaking paper and will submit this in the next few months as well.
+To date all simulations for the symmetry breaking paper have been completed.

-In future, I will plan to further develop parallel network simulations and eventually apply the model to three different cortical areas (Early visual cortex of the cat) using NEURON.
+In future, I will plan to further develop parallel network simulations and eventually apply the model to three different cortical areas (Cerebellum, Rat barrel cortex and the Early visual cortex of the cat) using NEURON.
 This stage initially involves refining our current parallel network model, based upon embedding a single biophysically detailed cell into a large scale network of single compartment spiking neurons.
 The network model will, at first, represent a generic region of the brain.
 It is envisaged that it will be extended by replacing the single compartment neurons of the network with multi-compartmental based neurons and later include several morphologically complex cells.
 The network will be used to investigate the role of spike timing based plasticity in developing known properties of cortical networks.
 If all this proceeds smoothly, then we plan to make specialized models of the cat. primary visual cortex.
 Such models are expected to provide insights in how functional properties emerge and more importantly, whether there is an underlying structural correlate.
 The development stages are as follows

 - Compile and test a parallel version of NEURON.
-Completed. - Build a simple parallel network and test NEURON's check-pointing capabilities for parallel network simulations. finished - Investigate ways to carry out better load balance by adopting strategies which utilize splitting the more complex cell over different cpus.
-On-going - Build a prototype network consisting of a reconstructed neuron embedded into a large scale network of single compartment models of spiking neurons and fine tune so that it reproduces important network dynamics such as orientation selectivity.
-In progress.

-- Based upon this prototype network, refine and extend this network to specialized models that represent some specific cortical area such as the early visual system of the cat.
-About to started. - Use the networks to find whether there is some emergent structural correlate (a specific spatial pattern of organization) of synaptic efficacies underlying the development of functional properties, such as orientation selectivity.
+Completed. - Build a simple parallel network and test NEURON's check-pointing capabilities for parallel network simulations.
+Almost finished - Investigate ways to carry out better load balance by adopting strategies which utilize splitting the more complex cell over different cpus.
+On-going still struggling with this - Build a prototype network consisting of a reconstructed neuron embedded into a large scale network of single compartment models of spiking neurons and fine tune so that it reproduces important network dynamics such as orientation and direction selectivity, ocular dominance and oscillations.
+In progress. - Based upon this prototype network, refine and extend this network to specialized models that represent some specific cortical area such as the early visual system of the cat.
+Not yet started. - Use the networks to find whether there is some emergent structural correlate (a specific spatial pattern of organization) of synaptic efficacies underlying the development of functional properties, such as orientation and direction selectivity.
 Not yet started. - For the model of the early visual system of the cat try to find the dendritic origin/causes of cellular functional properties.
-Not yet started. - In parallel, develop a good simplified approximation scheme for any morphologically complex model neuron.
+Not yet started.

+In parallel, develop a good simplified approximation scheme for any morphologically complex model neuron.
 This will be useful as it will allow larger networks to be simulated using fewer computational resources.
-On going Now developing an innovative synapse model to do this based upon cable theory.
+On going - Now developing an innovative synapse model to do this based upon cable theory.
 Draft paper written.

-I have a Quick user account and I wish to continue using the system for the fiscal year 2017, so that I plan to complete the papers.
+I have a Quick user account and I wish to continue using the system for the fiscal year 2016, so that I plan to complete the papers.